OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 [Interesting?:  57 taxa that were unplaced in a higher priority source get placed by a lower priority source.]

-## Characterizing the overall assembly product

-[begin automatically generated]

-General metrics on OTT:

- * Number of taxon records: 3550554
- * Number of synonym records: 2050661
- * Number of internal nodes: 276148
- * Number of tips: 3274406
- * Number of records with rank 'species': 3118191
- * Number of taxa with binomial name-strings: 2337337
- * Number of homonym name-strings: 8043
-      * of which any of the taxa is a species: 2648
-      * of which any of the taxa is a genus:   5298

-Annotations:

- * Number of taxa marked incertae sedis or equivalent: 318972
-     of which leftover children of inconsistent source taxa: 17669
- * Number of extinct taxa: 254929
- * Number of infraspecific taxa (below the rank of species): 70873
- * Number of species-less higher taxa (rank above species but containing no species): 66488

-Assembly:

-Contributions from various sources  [older numbers - need to update]

-       Source     Total   Contrib   Aligned    Merged  Conflict
-        silva     74412     74407         5         -         -
-        h2007       227       226         1         -         -
-           if    284878    281709      3103        42        24
-        worms    327635    268851     57163       992       629
-     study713       119       118         1         -         -
-         ncbi   1320692   1198200    119486      1996      1010
-         gbif   2452674   1637225    812960      1821       668
-        irmng   1563961     89789   1470267      3078       827
-      curated        29        29         0         -         -
-        total   6024627   3550554   2462986      7929      3158

-Topology:

- * Maximum depth of any node in the tree: 38
- * Branching factor: average 13.02 children per internal node

-[end automatically generated]

-## Homonym analysis:

-7360 of them [on a recent run].
-That's too many.

- * Could we classify the homonyms?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
-     * sibling, cousin, parent/child, within code, between codes
-     * how many inherited from source taxonomy, as opposed to created?
-     * could be created via separation taxonomy
-     * could be created via membership separation

 ## Evaluating the taxonomy relative to requirements